-- 2.6 In 2005, a joint proposal from Voca and LINK (LINK Interchange Network Limited25) was selected to deliver the payment-processing infrastructure for the Faster Payments Scheme (FPS), a near realtime interbank transfer for internet and telephone banking.
-After forming a strong working partnership, which brought Voca's bulk processing together with LINK's real-time payment switching, the companies agreed to merge on 2 July 2007 to form VocaLink. - The merger was approved by the Office of Fair Trading (OFT) and took effect between Voca Limited 2.7 and LINK Interchange Network Limited on 2 July 2007.
-26 A holding company was formed.
-VocaLink Holdings Limited, which acquired the entire share capital of both Voca and LINK Interchange Network Limited.
+- 2.6 In 2005, a joint proposal from Voca and LINK (LINK Interchange Network Limited) was selected to deliver the payment-processing infrastructure for the Faster Payments Scheme (FPS), a near real-time interbank transfer for internet and telephone banking.
+After forming a strong working partnership, which brought Voca's bulk processing together with LINK's real-time payment switching, the companies agreed to merge on 2 July 2007 to form VocaLink. - 2.7 The merger was approved by the Office of Fair Trading (OFT) and took effect between Voca Limited and LINK Interchange Network Limited on 2 July 2007.
+A holding company was formed, VocaLink Holdings Limited, which acquired the entire share capital of both Voca and LINK Interchange Network Limited.
 VocaLink Limited became the principal trading entity (and a wholly owned subsidiary of VocaLink Holdings Limited).

-- 2.8 The VocaLink group companies include VocaLink Limited, Voca Limited, LINK Interchange Network Limited and VocaLink Holdings Limited.27 - 2.9 VocaLink is the infrastructure provider to the interbank schemes Bacs and FPS, and to the ATM network LINK.28 It is a for-profit organisation, although it has never distributed dividends.
-It is 85% owned by the five largest retail banks, with other banks owning the remainder.29
+- 2.8 The VocaLink group companies include VocaLink Limited, Voca Limited, and VocaLink Holdings Limited. - 2.9 VocaLink is the infrastructure provider to the interbank schemes Bacs and FPS, and to the ATM network LINK.
+It is a for-profit organisation, although it has never distributed dividends.
+It is 77.6% owned by the four largest retail banks, with other banks and building societies owning the remainder.